coder121/hungryHackerChallenge/README.md

-# Node Todo App
+# FOOD ORDERING APP

-A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.
+A food ordering app built with MongoDB and Angular.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.